Making your education affordable

 Scholarships for Pre-College Program Participants

-Freshman applicants who completed any Rider-sponsored pre-college programs prior to applying for admission will automatically qualify for a $2000 Pre-College Completion Award, renewable for up to four years of full-time, continuous undergraduate enrollment, provide you maintain a minimum cumulative Rider grade-point average of 2.5 or better.
-Eligible programs include:
+Freshman applicants who completed any Rider-sponsored pre-college summer programs prior to applying for admission will automatically qualify for a $2,000 Pre-College Completion Award, renewable for up to four years of full-time, continuous undergraduate enrollment (an $8,000 total scholarship value), provide you maintain a minimum cumulative Rider grade-point average of 2.5 or better.
+Learn more about how to qualify.

 College Scholarships for Young Entrepreneurs

 The Norm Brodsky Idea/Business Concept Competition accepts applications to win a 4-year FULL TUITION SCHOLARSHIP to Rider University.
-The deadline for all applicants is November 15.
-Rising high school seniors must apply to the University in addition to submitting a 400-word description of an innovative business concept by November 15.
+The deadline for all applicants is November 7.
+Rising high school seniors must apply to the University by the Early Action deadline of November 15 in order to be eligible for the live finale.
 Rising high school sophomores and juniors can win cash awards and automatic entrance to the live finale when they are a senior.

 Gail Bierenbaum Women’s Leadership Council (GBWLC) Mentoring Program